 Even though I invite all studio families, including those who don’t take summer lessons, I’ve yet to have one of those families attend.

 I arrange helpers to come before and stay after to help clean up, and there’s always plenty of food.
-We had a large thunderstorm come through this year and had to delay the start 30 minutes.
-However, if rain is an issue, the church fellowship hall is our backup plan.
+We had a large thunderstorm come through this year and had to delay the start by 30 minutes.
+However, the church fellowship hall is our backup plan if rain is an issue.